Near Mérey-sous-Montrond, Jura.

 Please check rates and details directly with the companies in question if you need more recent info.

 |2001||start of summer camps for the restauration of the trail.|

 A winding path starts at the parking lot at the road and runs into the forest.
-It is a round trip and it will end at the same place, but in between the visitor will loose his direction completely.
+It is a round trip, and it will end at the same place, but in between the visitor will lose his direction completely.
 The path crosses bridges, orbits around collapsed caves and crosses small caves.
 The whole trail is inside an enchanted forest, and even the sun is not able to tell you allways which direction youre going.

 The main sights of this trail are small caves, sinkholes and dolines.
 Other, not so obvious karst features are karren, limestone pavements and other solutional forms.
 The rocks form strange formations, looking like rugged ruins, the remains of medieval castles or huge fungi, several metre high.
-All those forms are a result of the weathering of limestone and thus strongly conected with the forming of karst.
+All those forms are a result of the weathering of limestone and thus strongly connected with the forming of karst.

 Even the plants and animals of the forest are affected by the geologic situation.
 The karstified rocks allow the water to easily enter vaults and so the whole forest has no running water, very few dolines form small lakes, as they are filled with watertight clay.
 But the whole ecosystem is adapted to the lack of water in a humid area, where rains are rather common.
 The trees, the fungi and the mosses work together to keep the water in the top soil as long as possible, in order to survive periods of sunny weather.

 The whole community of plants in this forest is adapted to the special conditions of covered karst in humid areas.
-The whole system is able to survive, but a human interference, espacially the chopping down of trees would destroy the fragile eco system, and allow erosion to move the soil away and leave a rocky desert, a bare karst region.
+The whole system is able to survive, but a human interference, especially the chopping down of trees would destroy the fragile eco system, and allow erosion to move the soil away and leave a rocky desert, a bare karst region.